mohamedezzat99/AX25/README.md

 AX25 Protocol

 ## tasks
-- Recieve array on serial
+- Receive array on serial
+- fixed length of frame 256 bytes
+- implementation of N(S), N(R) and V(S) and V(R).
+- N(R), N(S) are given as a parameter to control build function
+- V(S), V(R) are controlled by upper layer function

 ## done
 - tracking of size
 - crc calculation
 - take different sub-fields from functions (currently : control, info)
-- reciver takes frame and splits it into all the sub-fields.
+- receiver takes frame and splits it into all the sub-fields.

 ## questions
-- is AX25 frame fixed length?
-- implementation of N(S), N(R) and V(S) and V(R).